NeXt-Warning-System/project/updates/week10.md

 * Continued development of the core engine based around messaging (RabbitMQ)
 * Configuration of gov.uk PaaS (our current development environment) to switch to Postgres as a backing service
 * More work on the build CI / CD pipeline (Github Actions / PaaS)
+* Met with FIM service & FWEP to discuss addressing message uncertainty and automation

 ## What we’re planning for next week